amkirk/terraform-large-detector/README.md

 # Large Detector Monitoring
-This Terraform file can be used to create a dashboard group, dashboard, and detector that will alert when a detector has too many MTS.
-Please identify the large detector and split it into multiple smaller detectors.
+This Terraform file can be used to create a dashboard group, dashboard, and detector.
+The detector will fire an alert when it is aborted because it hit a system limit.
+The dashboard will help you track down the problematic detector to take next steps.
 ## Before you get started
 Update the main.tf file with your authtoken and desired notification settings.
 > auth_token = "<<<YOURTOKENHERE>>>" <br/>